bedwardly-down/hexo-plugin-schnack/README.md

     <section id="comments" class="vcomment">
        <!-- Optional header that may or may not exist in your theme -->
        <%= __('comment') %>
-       <div class=config.schnack.target></div>
+       <div class="<%- config.schnack.target.replace('.','') %>"></div>
     </section>
 <% } %>
 ```

 *Note: some themes will already have most of this in their `article-footer` or `sidebar / widget` sections.
-The <div> part is required for your comments to show and if it appears anywhere strange, where you put this will most likely be the culprit.*
+Copy the `<div>` section exactly like this or Schnack will not appear on your blog.
+If you hit the <F12> key in your browser and see an Unhandled Exception null error in the console tab, you most likely have a typo in the div or your Schnack config section (look below).*

 Grab Schnack from [here](https://schnack.cool/) and follow the instructions with some slight modifications: